syncfusion-content/maui-docs/MAUI/NavigationDrawer/Overview.md

 # .NET MAUI Navigation Drawer (SfNavigationDrawer) Overview

-The NavigationDrawer for .NET MAUI is a simpler component to create navigation pane in application.
-It has a content area and a sliding pane that slides out from the edge of the page.
+The NavigationDrawer for .NET MAUI is a simpler component to create a navigation pane in the application.
+It consists of a content area and a sliding pane that slides out from the edge of the page.
 The pane can be opened by swiping the edges of the screen or programmatically.

 ## Key Features